Ieuanoh/SportingChance/content/Testimonials.md

     with getting me to focus on my school work and eventually getting me to work independently.
 - template: feedback-quote
   header: Success Stories
-  name: James
+  name: Cory O
-  caption: Now working as an apprentice ar Mercedes
+  caption: Previous student now travelling Australia and New Zealand
-  quote: Sporting Chance was a great way for me to get back into school while having
+  quote: Sporting Chance Project, in conjunction with my school, helped me to focus
-    fun playing my favourite sports.
-My teachers at Sporting Chance were very helpful with getting me to focus on my school work and eventually getting me to work independently.
+    on my academic studies, which allowed me to participate in sport alongside my Maths and English qualifications.
+I am now travelling to New Zealand following a two-year spell in Australia.
+This wouldn't have been possible without all of the help I've received along the way.
 draft: true

 ---